48at9vev-code/Spotify-Tracks-Dataset-CI_Team-2/README.md

 5) Do artists who own more tracks increase their chance of popularity

 - H9: Artists with more tracks have higher average popularity

+### **Machine Learning**

+Create a Machine learning model to predict the popularity of a song using ML and segment song types into clusters that can generate insight and drive strategy for user recommendations.
+Additionally, build a Spotify content based recommendation system to improve user experience.

 Link to project dashboard: